Compare School Options

 How We Rank Schools

 This list features some of the best online master’s in data science programs at top colleges nationwide.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
-Many programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for postsecondary education.

 What Can You Expect from an Online Master’s in Data Science Program?